gaultier/blog/the_missing_cross_platform_os_api_for_timers.md

 And I wanted to do all that in a cross-platform way.
 And to my surprise, I could not find a (sane) libc function or syscall to create a timer, and that is the same on all Unices!

 Each Unix variant had its own weird way to do it, as I discovered.
 I am used to Windows being the odd kid in its corner doing its thing, but usually, Unices (thanks to POSIX) agree on a simple API to do something.
-There's the elephant in the room, of course, with epoll/kqueue/event ports...Which is such a pain that numerous libraries have sprung up to paper over the differences and offer The *One API To Rule Them All*: libuv, libev, libevent, etc. So, are timers the same painful ordeal?
+There's the elephant in the room, of course, with epoll/kqueue/event ports...
+Which is such a pain that numerous libraries have sprung up to paper over the differences and offer The *One API To Rule Them All*: libuv, libev, libevent, etc. So, are timers the same painful ordeal?

 Well, let's take a tour of all the OS APIs to handle them.